azdavis/millet/docs/tokens.md

 Because of this special short-circuiting behavior, it is not a regular infix operator, and thus does not work with `op`.

-Contrast with `and`, which permits declaring multiple things at once.
+Compare with `and`, which permits declaring multiple things at once.

 ## `functor`